LogosInitiative/lojban-sentinels/README.md

 ## Advantages/Disadvantages

+* :-1: xau is slightly longer, adding an additional syllable.
+* :-1: Not an insignificant change to the language.

 * :+1: Much easier to learn and remember.
-* :+1: Provides potentially helpful redundancy in utterances.
+* :+1: xau provides potentially helpful redundancy in utterances.
-* :-1: Slightly longer, adding an additional syllable.
-* :-1: Significant, albeit relatively minor, change to the language.
-* :+1: Most are usually elidable, so downsides are fairly mitigated.
+* :+1: Most terminators are elidable, so downsides are well mitigated.

 ## Transformation table

+In the transforms table below, wherever `xau BE` is used (where BE is any valid sentinel), `xa'u` can be used in it's place, unless otherwise indicated.

 ```
     current             becomes                 selma'o
     ------------------  ---------------------   ----------  -----------------------------------
     be   ... be'o       be   ... xau be         BE          sumti attached to a tanru unit